cypress-io/cypress-documentation/source/api/utilities/sinon.md

 ## `match.string`

-Application code where `setProperty` is called
+This example comes from the recipe {% url "Root style" https://github.com/cypress-io/cypress-example-recipes#testing-the-dom %}.
+Imagine an application code where the method `setProperty` is called to change a CSS variable:

 ```js
 document.querySelector('input[type=color]').addEventListener('change', (e) => {